aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Day 2 Operations
 ========================

-If you were recall the earlier presentation, we mentioned Continuous Integration and Continuous Development (CI/CD).
+If you recall the earlier presentation, we mentioned Continuous Integration and Continuous Development (CI/CD).
 Now we’re going to show you an example.

-In this lab we’re going to go from 0-60 pretty quickly and introduce a couple of new tools.
-We’re also going to do things a little bit differently - we’re going to action against many switches at the same time.
+In this lab, we’re going to go from 0-60 pretty quickly and introduce a couple of new tools.
+We’re also going to do things a little bit differently - we’re going to modify multiple switches simultaneously.

 Tools used in this lab
 ----------------------